SemDiff4BinaryDetection/SemDiff4BinaryDetection/README.md

 ##### Experiment 3.1: Similarity Quantification in Cross-Program-Version
 ![plot](/figs/versions.jpg)

 In this experiment, we compile the project from different versions, with the same optimization level and compiler (GCC).
+For example, 1.0.2o vs. 3.0.0 means we compare similarity of two binaries.
+One is compiled using version 1.0.2o, and another compiled using version 3.0.0.
 Particularly, SemDiff achieves the best detection performance in 10 programs and ranks second in the remaining 3 programs, i.e., coreutils, libgmp, and sqlite3.
 For both coreutils and sqlite3,